 Once you have potential residents interested, you have to act fast.
 Getting back in touch first could be the difference between signing a lease and losing out on quality, prospective residents.

-Automating Your Showings Process: The good news is that you can rely on technology to help make your showings process as efficient as possible.
+Automating Your Showings Process: Even if your process isn’t fully virtual, you can rely on technology to make your showings process efficient.
 Partners like Showings Coordinator powered by Tenant Turner, make this a simple integration to your property management software and can handle pre-qualification, follow-ups, scheduling, confirmations and cancellations—you could reduce your no-shows by 75%!

 Doing some detective work on your residents should never be overlooked since an eviction can cost a property owner thousands—and also take up your time to handle it right.
 That’s precisely why a screening partner is essential.
 And TransUnion (one of the three credit bureaus) has created a Resident Score that can more accurately predict evictions by 15%.

 Setting expectations during this stage is the recommended path—and your incoming residents will appreciate the clarity.
-Third-party software like HappyCo’s Happy Inspector can also help you streamline and organize the move-in process, reducing tenant disputes by 50%.
+Ahead of time, you’ll want to communicate how they’ll need to get set up with basics like their keys, utilities, internet, and any other amenities offered.
+Additionally, third-party software like HappyCo’s Happy Inspector can also help you hone and organize the move-in process, reducing tenant disputes by 50%.